Skip to content

 Missense mutationApproximately 12%

-Run-on mutations (C-terminal extension mutations) account for about 5% and produce an abnormally extended PAX6 protein due to conversion of a stop codon into a translation codon 6).
+Run-on mutations (C-terminal extension mutations) account for about 5% and produce an abnormally elongated PAX6 protein due to conversion of a stop codon into a coding codon 6).
 C-terminal extension mutations are often associated with severe iris hypoplasia and profound visual impairment 1)6).

-Genetic mutations are often of the PTC type, but missense mutations have also been reported 7).
-Regarding the utility of genetic testing, Sanger sequencing or NGS detects mutations in nearly 85% of isolated aniridia cases.
-Additionally, MLPA or CMA detects deletions within the PAX6 gene or its cis-regulatory region in nearly 15% of cases 8).
+Gene mutations are often of the PTC type, and missense mutations have also been reported 7).
+Regarding the utility of genetic testing, mutations are detected in nearly 85% of isolated aniridia cases by Sanger sequencing or NGS.
+Additionally, deletions within the PAX6 gene or its cis-regulatory region are detected in nearly 15% of cases by MLPA or CMA 8).

-Wang (2023) newly identified a frameshift mutation c.640_646del (p.R214Pfs*28) and reported a case presenting with complete iris absence, foveal hypoplasia, lens subluxation, and retinal detachment 1).
+Wang (2023) newly identified a frameshift mutation c.640_646del (p.R214Pfs*28) and reported a case presenting with complete iris defect, foveal hypoplasia, lens subluxation, and retinal detachment 1).

-In sporadic aniridia, large deletions involving both PAX6 and WT1 cause WAGR syndrome.
+In sporadic aniridia, large deletions involving the WT1 gene in addition to PAX6 cause WAGR syndrome.
 The risk of Wilms tumor in cases with WT1 deletion is up to 50% 1).
 If WAGR syndrome is suspected, genetic testing can confirm PAX6 and WT1 deletions, enabling Wilms tumor risk assessment and monitoring for developmental delay 8).
 Evaluation of the WT1 region by genetic testing is essential, and 30% of sporadic cases develop Wilms tumor by age 5.
-Because WT1 is located near PAX6, deletions of the short arm of chromosome 11 (11p13 deletion) involving both genes result in aniridia with Wilms tumor.
+Because the WT1 gene is located near PAX6, deletion of both on chromosome 11 short arm (11p13 deletion) results in aniridia complicated by Wilms tumor.

 Gillespie syndrome is caused by heterozygous dominant-negative mutations or biallelic mutations in the ITPR1 gene 3).
-To date, 37 cases have been confirmed by molecular diagnosis, and the Gly2554 residue is known as a hotspot 3).
+To date, 37 cases with molecular diagnosis have been reported, and the Gly2554 residue is known as a hotspot 3).

 Based on the diagnostic criteria for aniridia (2020), the diagnosis is confirmed according to the following criteria7).